wentout/node-tail/README.md

 # node-tail
-another one simple tail realization for node.js
+another one simple tail watcher realization for node.js